What is this subject about?

 The BTEC National Extended Certificate is a nationally recognised vocational qualification that aims to provide students with the knowledge, understanding and skills relevant to careers in business, marketing and management.
 You will follow a variety of units such as: Introduction to Business, Business Resources, Marketing, Business Communication and Business Finance.
 The Extended Certificate is a two year course equivalent to one A Level.

-In this introductory unit, learners study the purposes of different businesses, their structure, the effect of the external environment, and how they need to be dynamic and innovative to survive.
+In the first year you will study 2 units.
+‘Exploring Business’ is the introductory unit, where you study the purposes of different businesses, their structure, the effect of the external environment, and how they need to be dynamic and innovative to survive.
 You will gain an overview of the key ingredients for business success, how businesses are organised, how they communicate, the characteristics of the environment in which they operate, and how this shapes them and their activities.
 You will also look at the importance of innovation and enterprise to the success and survival of businesses, with the associated risks and benefits.

-In this unit you will explore a wider aspect of business such as marketing & recruitment or creative product promotion.
+In the final unit you will explore a wider aspect of business such as marketing & recruitment or creative product promotion.

 How is the course assessed?

-There are 4 units of work which comprise a written exam and a written task both externally assessed and 2 units of coursework which are internally assessed.
-The weighting of the marks is 40/60 internal/external assessment.
-At the end of the course you will achieve an overall grade of Pass, Merit, Distinction or Distinction* which equates to E, C, A or A* at A level.
+There are 4 units of work which comprise a written exam and a written task, both externally assessed, and 2 units of coursework which are internally assessed.
+The weighting of the marks is 40% internal and 60% external assessment.

 What can this course lead to in terms of higher education and future careers?